RMDInc/LunaH_XC_FSW/README.md

 - Version 4.42 Full release of L2 FSW.
 The instructions for running the Macro Test have been updated, as has the executable which tests the output packets from the run.

 - Version 4.43 Deleted unnecessary files from the repository.

+- Version 5.0 First update post-L2 FSW.
+This software is now moving towards running DAQ and WF to collect data while on the lab bench.
+Lots of code has been added to initialize, error check, and otherwise support data acquisition operations.
+This version has not been tested in the lab yet.